 It is essential that HR professionals actively gather data, talk to leaders in the business and understand exactly what management is trying to accomplish and the skills and knowledge needed in the workforce.
 As we partner with HR departments, we too seek to understand the organization’s strategy and how we can support the HR department with performance improvement solutions that align with the short and long-term needs of the organization.

-Your end goal is to improve the performance of an organization’s people and operations.
+Interviewer: Your end goal is to improve the performance of an organization’s people and operations.
 When you enter an organization, what strategies do you use to find bottlenecks in learning or performance?

 There are many ways to go about it, but being data-driven is very helpful.
-One-on-one interviews are a mechanism for getting insights into the bottlenecks that are occurring in both learning and performance results.
+One-on-one interviews are a mechanism for getting insights into the bottlenecks occurring in both learning and performance results.
 Interviews need to be done extremely well in order to get below the surface issues and understand what the root causes really are.
 Capability assessments, surveys, and questionnaires are also beneficial in gathering data about what people perceive are the critical needs for learning and development as well as used for identifying other bottlenecks standing in the way of better performance.
 When gathering data, particularly to understand learning and development needs, I believe it is important to triangulate and receive input from a variety of perspectives, including what learners believe their learning and development needs are, as well as the leaders of those learners, and also what stakeholders think.
 It can include internal stakeholders as well as external stakeholders like customers, users, or clients.
 There is tremendous value in having multiple perspectives.